Ryo-N7/Ryo-N7.github.io/_posts/2018-12-06-japanr-conference-2018-roundup.md

 that across the entire season around half the teams totaled around 100\~150 tackles in any single game.
 Assuming an 80% tackle success rate, a team with 100 tackles will have 20 mistackles while a team with 150 tackles will have 30 mistackles.
-So, the big question was: “**How much will this 10 mistackle difference cost a team?**”
+So, the big question was: "**How much will this 10 mistackle difference cost a team?**"

 Consequently, Kinoshita-san ran a regression analysis on line-breaks against a mistackles and found that on average you concede 10